Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 Note the **+ Warehouse** option in the upper right corner of the top.
 This is where you can quickly add a new warehouse.
 However, we want to use the existing warehouse `COMPUTE_WH` included in the 30-day trial environment.

 Click the row of the `COMPUTE_WH` warehouse.
-Then click the **...** (dot dot dot) in the upper right corner text above it to see the actions you can perform on the warehouse.
+Then click the **[...]** in the upper right corner text above it to see the actions you can perform on the warehouse.
 We will use this warehouse to load the data from AWS S3.

 ![compute warehouse configure](assets/5Load_1.png)